Partner Agencies

 Evergreen Goodwill

-Goodwill's mission is to provide quality, effective employment training and basic education to individuals experiencing barriers to economic opportunity.
-Because jobs change lives.
-The Whatcom County Job Training and Education Center (JTEC) in Bellingham helps people build skills and knowledge, reduce barriers, and move toward further education, employment, and increased financial security.
+Goodwill provides quality, effective employment training and basic education to individuals experiencing barriers to economic opportunity.
+The Whatcom County Job Training and Education Center helps people build skills and knowledge, reduce barriers, and move toward further education, employment, and increased financial security.

 Ferndale School District